Greater Lawrence Community Action Agency.

 Weatherization can help low-income homeowners, especially the elderly.
 There is also assistance for rental tenants.
 WAP will help them increase the energy efficiency, safety, and comfort of their homes, and lower their heating bills, by installing energy efficient measures.
 The resource is furnished by the US Department of Energy in partnership with Greater Lawrence Community Action Council.

 Project SENIOR (Serving Elders’ Needs in Our Region) is for the increasing segment of the elderly in the region.
 It was created to provide necessary home repairs at no cost to low-income seniors in the area.
+Both volujtneers and government grants may pay for this.

 It is available in Lawrence, North Andover and other towns as year-round program that provides services ranging from changing locks, patching roofs and replacing light bulbs to building handicapped ramps or stairs.
-A good portion of the alterations are provided utilizing in-kind labor from other area nonprofits, such as Elder Services of the Merrimack Valley, Youth Build Lawrence and local Senior Centers.
+A good portion of the alterations are provided utilizing in-kind labor from other area nonprofits, such as Elder Services of the Merrimack Valley, Youth Build Lawrence and local Senior Centers

+Other services, financial aid, budgeting, and related programs may be offered.
 The location of the agency is Greater Lawrence Community Action Council.
 Stop by the Community Service Center at 305 Essex St., Lawrence, Massachusetts 01840, dial 978-681-4905.